lbelzile/math80667a/docs/03-completely_randomized_trials.md

 \begin{pmatrix} \text{quantity depending} \\
  \text{on the treatment used}\end{pmatrix}
 \end{align*}
-Usually, this arises for positive responses and treatments, in which case taking natural logarithms on both sides, with $\log(xy) = \log x + \log y$ yields again an additive.
+Usually, this arises for positive responses and treatments, in which case taking natural logarithms on both sides, with $\log(xy) = \log x + \log y$ yielding again an additive decomposition.

 :::{ .example name="Inadequacy of additivity based on context"}